AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Turmeric is a member of the ginger family.
 A yellow/orange coloured root which originates in Southeast Asia and the Middle East.

-Widely used in traditional medicine for 1000’s of years on humans, featuring prominently in Ayurvedic medicine and other holistic medicine practices.
-The great news is there’s now a ton of evidence that this potent spice benefits our best friends too.
+Widely used in traditional medicine for 1000’s of years it features prominently in Ayurvedic medicine and other holistic medicine practices.
+The great news is there’s now many published studies that provide supporting evidence that backs up what ancient healers have known for centuries.
+The best news is, those benefits are also experienced by our four-legged family members.

 The active ingredient in Turmeric is Curcumin.
 Curcumin has antioxidant, anti-inflammatory, antiviral, antibacterial, anti fungal, and anticancer properties.